jexuswebserver/jexus_docs/manager/tutorials/https-binding.rst

 IP Based Bindings
 -----------------
-If “Require Server Name Indication” is not checked, then this binding is not SNI enabled.
+If "Require Server Name Indication" is not checked, then this binding is not SNI enabled.
 It also means for this binding, the certificate is registered to the IP address + port number (in this example, ``0.0.0.0:44300``).
 Windows stores the certificate information in a private storage for http.sys to read,